annsudo/katacoda-scenarios/Test1/step2.md

 When you see the "Completed initialization" in terminal go ahead and open the "podcast-info-service" tab.

 Good job!
-Now try to change the id number in url to assure the right functionality implementation.
+Now try to change the id number in URL to assure the right functionality implementation.